noisebridge/PythonClass/README.md

 ### PSAs and Events

-**PSA 10-1-14:** Classes start at 7 sharp.
+**PSA 10-1-14:** Class contents start at 700 PM.
 We want to finish up by nine so people can hack or catch their preferred train home.
+You can come at any time, but YMMV.

 **PSA 8-19-14:** The [noisebridge wiki](https://noisebridge.net/wiki/PyClass) and [github readme](https://github.com/PyClass/PyClass-lesson-plans) files have the same information and updates.